Need some motivation to get into yoga class? Finding the best sustainable yoga clothing for your vibe can help!

 But there’s another task that can prove to be just as confusing for newbie yogis: choosing the bes sustainable yoga clothing.
 I mean, how many times have we seen ‘that’ new girl struggling to do a spinal twist in her huge track pants and sweatshirt?
 And don’t even get me started on people who do yoga in swimwear – or even pantyhose (yes, I have actually seen this).

 There’s a lot more to choosing great eco yoga clothing than (what I would imagine to be) the obvious: it needs to fit close to your body without suffocating it; it needs to stay in place whilst you’re twisting around; it has to ‘breathe’ whilst your breaths intensify; it has to suit the climate of the class, and of course, it has to fit your own style.
 Here are some tips that should make picking the right yoga (or Pilates, or dance class) gear a whole lot easier.

 Picking the best yoga tops isn’t just about choosing what looks nice – comfort and practicality are also highly important.
 Stay away from tops that are too loose, or they’ll ride up when you’re doing inversions, covering your mouth and inhibiting your breathing, and maybe showing bits you’d rather not have on display.
 Look for something that’s tight but not overly binding.
 Yoga tops should have some stretch and be made out of natural, breathable material, of course.

 For some, a tee shirt is too loose.
 But a tank top is too revealing.
-So this fitted polka dot top by Wear It To Heart in breathable Salutex fabrics is the perfect yoga gear for staying comfortable whilst forming your favourite poses – looks good with jeans, too!
+So this fitted top by Stella McCartney for Parley for the Oceans is the perfect yoga gear for staying comfortable whilst forming your favourite poses – looks good with jeans, too!
 It’s is constructed with breathable mesh panels at the back and sides, to keep you cool no matter how intense your workouts are.
 This close-fit style is made from moisture-wicking Climalite® fabric that’s woven with recycled polyester yarns to reduce its environmental impact.